astronomer/docs/software/install-airgapped.md

     helm template --version $CHART_VERSION $CHART_NAME --set airflow.postgresql.enabled=false --set airflow.pgbouncer.enabled=true --set airflow.statsd.enabled=true --set airflow.executor=CeleryExecutor | grep "image: " | sed -e 's/"//g' -e 's/image:[ ]//' -e 's/^ *//g' | sort | uniq
     ```

 These commands generate a list of images required for your version of Astronomer.
 Add these images to a private image registry hosted within your organization's network.
-In Step 3, you will specify this private registry in your Astronomer configuration.
+In TODO - just do it here i think you will specify this private registry in your Astronomer configuration.

 :::info